 As a rule, you need to pass four separate tests to get the CPC.
 Exceptions exist for certain cases of 'acquired rights'.
 This could be because of some existing experience in driving large goods vehicles.

 Approved National Vocational Training (NVT) courses have different rules.
 It allows the driving of certain vehicles professionally for a period up to 12 months.
-Taking the NVT means part 2 and part 4 tests of the Driver CPC are not required.
+Taking the NVT means Driver CPC part 2 and CPC module 4 tests are not required.

 Check the category of provisional licence you actually need.
 This will depend on the type of vehicle you want to drive.
 You will need to order two forms from the DVLA.
 They must include the D2 driving licence application form and D4 form.